puppetlabs-toy-chest/puppetlabs-aws/README.md

 ##Limitations

-At the moment this module only supports a small number of the resources in the AWS API.
-These resources also exist a little bit outside the normal host level resources like `package`, `file`, `user`, etc. We're really interested to see how people use these new resources, and what else you would like to be able to do with the module.
+This module requires Ruby 1.9 or later and is only tested on Puppet versions 3.4 and later.

-Note that this module also requires at least Ruby 1.9 and is only tested on Puppet versions from 3.4.
-If this is too limiting please let us know.
+At the moment this module only supports a few of the resources in the AWS API.
+These resources also exist a bit outside the normal host level resources like `package`, `file`, `user`, etc. We're really interested to see how people use these new resources, and what else you would like to be able to do with the module.